davidly/ntvdm/README.md

  * Raspberry PI OS, g++, ARM64 and ARM32

+ * Big-endian CPUs via emulation: m68 and sparcos emulators (in sister repos) using g++ compilers for 68000 and sparc v8.

 ### Windows

 Build with m.bat or mr.bat for debug and release versions on Windows.
 Or build with g++ instead by using mg.bat or mgr.bat.